Allen Robinson II Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Robinson has averaged 56.5 receiving yards per game over his two career matchups, 2.0 more than his over/under for Sunday's game.
+- Robinson is averaging 56.5 receiving yards per game in two career matchups against the Buccaneers, 2.0 more than his receiving yards prop bet over/under for Sunday's game (54.5).

-- In two matchups, Robinson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.

 - Note: Robinson's stats vs. Buccaneers date back to 2016.